Neurofibromatosis type 1

 - axillary or inguinal freckling

-- a primary relative with NF1 with above criteria
+- a primary relative with NF1 with the above criteria

 It should come as no surprise that a disease due to inactivation of a tumor suppressor gene (see below) is also associated with an increased incidence of numerous tumors 1-6:

 - malignant peripheral nerve sheath tumor (MPNST) (~10% of patients) 7